 Raise your hand if you’ve ever felt personally victimized by your period.
 Whether it’s ruined your favorite pair of underwear, caused debilitating, crampy pain, or appeared out of nowhere when you thought you still had a few menses-free days left—it’s very possible that you’re ready to stop feeling victimized by your period.

-How, though?
+But how?
 Some claim a process called cycle syncing could be the solution.

 According to devotees, this method can help you understand what’s happening in your body and take back control so your hormones don’t run (or ruin) your life.
 Here’s what to know about cycle syncing, how you can incorporate the practice into your lifestyle, and how it can impact your period and the rest of your cycle.